 Our clients in the Heights only made one call when they decided to remodel their guest bathroom.
 They called TriFection directly, and it was hard to tell who was more excited about collaborating!
-We enjoyed working with this couple last year to remodel their kitchen, transforming the dark and divided downstairs space into a bright room with an open floor plan.
-You can read more about the remodel here and see Before and After photos under ‘Just right white’ in our website gallery.
+We enjoyed working with this couple last year to remodel their kitchen.
+In the end, we transformed their dark and divided downstairs space into a bright room with an open floor plan.
+You can read more about the remodel here and see Before and After photos.
+Look under ‘Just right white’ in our website gallery.
 Our clients appreciated TriFection’s attention to detail and clear communication when working with us.
 They knew they wanted to have the same high-quality workmanship and dedicated customer service when they updated their bathroom.

 Our clients envisioned a guest bathroom with a vintage feel.
-Classic black and white tile design would be offset with a pop of color on the walls.
-TriFection would permanently remove the existing bathtub to focus on a walk-in shower and eliminate a poorly placed, wooden window in favor of a more suitable transom window.
+Therefore, classic black and white tile design would be offset with a pop of color on the walls.
+TriFection would permanently remove the existing bathtub to focus on a walk-in shower.
+This would also eliminate a poorly placed, wooden window in favor of a more suitable transom window.
 To highlight the character of the 1920s bungalow, we would keep features of the original design including a beadboard wainscot and pedestal sink.

 TriFection cleared out the bathroom completely and built and installed a custom beech linen cabinet painted Sherwin Williams Pure White.
 The shaker-style cabinetry matched our clients’ kitchen cabinetry and included Berenson hardware in polished chrome.
 We installed a new birch beadboard wainscot painted Sherwin Williams Snowbound, and we framed for a shower that stretched across the back wall of the bathroom and included a corner bench and a soap niche.